scooper4711/obsidian-syrinscape/README.md

 ### And it also works when with [Initiative Tracker](https://github.com/javalent/initiative-tracker) so you have easy access for spell or melee oneshots during combat.

 ![Initiative Tracker integration](doc/initiative_tracker.png "Integration with Initiative Tracker")

+## Settings

+This plugin will only download your remote links once a day.
+If you are e.g. creating your own soundsets and want the plugin to get a frest set of links, you can open the settings and press the button labeled "Clear Remote Links".